ircam-ismm/webaudio-tutorials/basics/amplitude-modulation-synthesis.md

 `, document.body);
 ```

-As you can see, while some things may appear quite similar to what we have already done in previous tutorials, there are also a few new thing that we need to understand.
+As you can see, while some things may appear quite similar to what we have already done in previous tutorials, there are also a few new things that we need to understand.

-The most important are the first lines, which begins with `import`, let's just concentrate on one of the two last imports to understand what is going on there:
+The most important are the first lines, which begin with `import`, let's just concentrate on one of the two last imports to understand what is going on there:

 ```js {5}
 import { html, render } from 'https://unpkg.com/lit-html';